 From the tenor of these statements it will be perceived that a very grave distinction is to be observed between the revelations of the New Jerusalem and ordinary communications from the other world.
 Swedenborg was not in any sense merely a clairvoyant or spiritualistic medium.
 He received his doctrinal teachings from none of the "seven spheres" or "circles" in the other life.
 Tried, therefore, by their own claims merely, and with equal liberality granting to each system the character which it demands for itself, a wide chasm is found to exist between them.
-It will be seen that while on the one hand spiritualism, as a matter of course, falls of its own accord into that series of disclosures from the other world which we have all along denominated miscellaneous communications, so, on the other hand, the system of the New Church does, in like manner, just as naturally and as really fall into the category of divine revelations, and Swedenborg as obviously takes his place in the line of commissioned apostles and prophets and seers.
+It will be seen that while on the one hand spiritualism, as a matter of course, falls of its own accord into that series of disclosures from the other world which we have all along denominated miscellaneous communications, the New Church system, on the other hand, is based on truths and facts and principles drawn from the Word of God, delivered through a line of divinely commissioned prophets, apostles, and seers.

-Though they are regarded by New Churchmen as reliable disclosures of fact, and of facts calculated to throw important lights over the laws and principles of divine truth.
+\ Though they are regarded by New Churchmen as reliable disclosures of fact, and of facts calculated to throw important lights over the laws and principles of divine truth.